Rakibul-haque-sami/Assignment-2/README.md

 Course Name: Software Now

-by.
+By.
-RAKIBUL HAQUE SAMI
+RAKIBUL HAQUE SAMI and
-SHARIF MUKTADIR HOSSAIN CHOWDHURY
+SHARIF MUKTADIR HOSSAIN CHOWDHURY .

 Language ==> Python
 Used to write the code are ==> VS Code and Google Colab